 – $1,150 is quite a bit for a bowl of rice and a drink.
 That’s not even counting tips.
 How did they go from doing such a fantastic job repainting the Pokemon League poster to neglecting to add a decimal point after removing the yen symbol for a dollar sign?
 If such a tiny detail as the yen symbol was enough to bring out the digital painters, you’d think they’d catch such a thing.
 Hell, I caught that when I first watched this as a kid.

 – Brock: “As Gym Leader, I have to accept every challenge.”
-Odd that Dogasu’s comparison doesn’t note this, so it’s possible that the original has him say the same thing, but I’m noting this in conjunction with the Rainbow Badge episode where it’s noted that Erika in the dub says she’s obligated under league rules to accept all challenges.
+It’s possible that the original has him say the same thing, but I’m noting this in conjunction with the Rainbow Badge episode where it’s noted that Erika, in the dub, says she’s obligated under League rules to accept all challenges.
 In the original, she says no such thing and had actually been rejecting Ash’s challenges all day, so the rule seems like bull if it does exist in the original.

 – Brock definitely had a bit of a personality change over time, eh?
 He went from really serious and blunt, almost mocking, to being a pretty goofy skirt chaser.
 Granted, he’s still very knowledgeable and responsible, but you can really tell the difference in this episode.

 – Also, Brock, why are you not shirtless?
 You’re shaming your game counterpart with your shirt.

 – Eric Stuart doesn’t really sound like he has……acting down.
 I would say Brock’s voice, but he’s just acting pretty poorly in this episode for some reason.
 He gets better with time but ech.

 – Brock: “Such a weak electric attack can’t hurt Onix.”
 No – no electric attacks period can hurt Onix because it’s part Ground type….